drwpow/lightspeed-image-loader/README.md

 ## All Options

-This loader was created to specify options per-image.
+Specifying options per-image is the preferred method of this loader.
 By setting options per-file, you can fine-tune each image to find the best balance of quality and compression.
 Plus, you don’t have to touch your webpack config as your images change.

 ```js
 import myImage from './large.jpg?q=50&w=1200&f=webp';